aravindvnair99/DSA_Lab/README.md

 # DSA_Lab
-All the C programs done in DSA Lab-CO205, 3rd Semester.
+All the programs done in DSA Lab-CO205, 3rd Semester.